• Project

 • Worker

-Our ministries have evolved repeatedly over the years.
-John overseas an after-school children’s program in several village centers, teaches and disciples local Christian leaders, and now provides a local village trash service.
-Debbie is still involved in public health education and frequently sees patients who have not been able to get help elsewhere.
+John and Debbie have served in many ministry roles over the years.
+John oversees an after-school children’s program in several village centers, teaches and disciples local Christian leaders, and provides a local village trash service.
+Debbie is involved in public health education and frequently sees patients who have not been able to get help elsewhere.

 Continue